mmmoussa/Clipboard-Search/README.md

 8. Go ahead and use that shortcut!

 <br>
-To use Google Clipboard, copy some text to your clipboard and then use the keyboard shortcut you set during the setup.
+For Google search scripts, use the appropriate script under the Google folder of this repository, and for Wikipedia search, use the correct script in the Wikipedia folder.